 Day 1

 Next up is Koh Tachai, a site known for its strong currents and dramatic underwater topography.
-The pinnacles here are alive with huge schools of trevally, barracuda, tuna, and reef sharks, all hunting through clouds of glassfish3.
-The action is intense, and the scenery—granite boulders, coral plateaus, and towering sea fans—is unforgettable.
+The area is alive with huge schools of trevally, barracuda, tuna, and reef sharks, all hunting through clouds of glassfish.
+The action is intense, and the scenery - granite boulders, coral plateaus, and towering sea fans - is unforgettable.

 Day 4